kazupon/inclusion-vapor/README.md

 # Inclusion Vapor

-This Resarch & Development project is for running various components in [vapor](https://github.com/vuejs/core-vapor).
+This Research & Development project is for running various components in [vapor](https://github.com/vuejs/core-vapor).

 This project try to work **whether interoperability can be provided between components of different frameworks on vapor**.